 You’ll also need to have a 12-hole cupcake tin to hand, as this is what you’ll use to bake the short crust pastry in.

 Add 215g of plain flour to a large bowl.
-Next, add 130g of vegan margarine and rub it into the flour, until you have a mixture that resembles breadcrumbs.
+Next, add 135g of vegan margarine and rub it into the flour, until you have a mixture that resembles breadcrumbs.

-Add 2 tablespoons of ice cold water to the breadcrumb mixture and stir it in.
+Add 1 tablespoon of ice cold water to the breadcrumb mixture and stir it in.
 Use your hands to gently press everything together to make a ball of dough.

 Cover the dough in plastic wrap or put it into an airtight container and place it in the fridge for 30 minutes.

-After the 30 minutes are up, unwrap the dough and very gently soften it in your hands to get rid of any cracks.
+After the 30 minutes are up, unwrap the dough and very gently press it in your hands to get rid of any cracks.
 Be careful not to overdo it or the pastry will end up tough.

-Roll the dough out onto a lightly-floured surface until it’s around 1/2cm thick.
+Roll the dough out onto a floured surface until it’s around 1/2cm thick.
 Using a round cookie cutter that is around the same size as the cupcake tin holes, cut out 12 circles.
 You’ll need to re-roll the leftover pieces a few times in order to get 12.